ramsafin/ros-docker/README.md

 - **Docker**: [Install Docker](https://docs.docker.com/get-docker/) for your platform.
 - **Git**: [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) if you don't have it.
-- **NVidia Container Toolkit**: [Install NVidia Container Toolkit](https://github.com/NVIDIA/nvidia-container-toolkit?tab=readme-ov-file) if you have NVidia GPU.
+- **NVIDIA Container Toolkit**: [Install NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-container-toolkit?tab=readme-ov-file) if you have an NVIDIA GPU.

 ## Setting Up the Project